-The narcissist’s reality’s and our reality are often entirely different.
+The narcissist’s reality and our reality are often entirely different.
 The narcissist’s truth and our truth are very different.
 A narcissist finds it almost impossible to admit they are wrong.

 Why do narcissists do this?
 What it does to us, and what we can do if we are not able to go no contact.

-Cognitive Distortions explains more on why they can be so negative, so self-entitled why they go around destroying others; they also explain why when around manipulators, our minds can convince us of a reality that simply is not true.
-These thoughts are usually used to convince our minds of negative thoughts or emotions, explaining to ourselves that things sound accurate and rational, yet in reality, they only serve to keep us feeling bad about ourselves or to keep us trapped in negative situations.
+Cognitive Distortions explain more on why they can be so negative and so self-entitled, why they go around destroying others; they also explain why, when around manipulators, our minds can convince us of a reality that simply is not true.
+These thoughts are usually used to convince our minds of negative thoughts or emotions, explaining to ourselves that things sound accurate and rational.
+Yet, in reality, they only serve to keep us feeling bad about ourselves or to keep us trapped in negative situations.